 ||Sign in to rate

 Growing Quilting Through Social Media

-We in the quilting industry (as a whole) have not done a good job of reaching out to next generation quilter who finds everything on the internet.
+We in the quilting industry (as a whole) have not done a good job of reaching out to next generation quilters who find everything on the internet.
 To help pass on the legacy to the next generation and grow the industry, we all need to reach out to them.

 By doing this, we will grow a larger quilting community.
-If we all contribute it will happen.
-Whether you are a shop, guild, teacher, brand or provide services to quilter; getting more involved in the web will help us all.
+If we all contribute, it will happen.
+Whether you are a shop, guild, teacher, brand or provide services to quilters, getting more involved in the web will help us all.

 Areas you can use include:

 Facebook is a social bulletin board that allows you to post messages and images to generate and maintain interest.
 Users re-share this information which grows your following and keeps interest.